Trebolium/trebolium.github.io/index.md

 - Digital Audio
 - Professional Research Practice

-I am interested in all things related to MIR, instrument modelling, audio analysis and synthesis, music classification, disentanglement, and ML.

 ## Background

 However, my background is immersed in music technology, performance, composition, and teaching.